HLB Cybersecurity Report 2021

-Navigating the cyber-risk landscape in the age of remote working
+Threat or opportunity: Addressing the cyber-risk landscape in the age of hybrid work

-In light of Cybersecurity Awareness Month 2020, we surveyed 76 IT professionals about their perceptions on information security and data protection in today’s complex digital environment.
-We also spoke with HLB cybersecurity experts about today’s cyber-risk landscape, the lessons learned from lockdown and the road ahead for CTOs to protect against cyber-crime in the age of remote working.
+In light of Cybersecurity Awareness Month 2021, we surveyed 136 IT professionals about today’s cyber-risk landscape, the lessons learned from lockdown and the road ahead for CTOs to protect against cyber-crime in the age of hybrid working.

 Get in touch